-If you wish to record RTP streams in active mode using UDP port services, then add RTP Streams and/or RTP Stream Pairs to the configuration.
+If you wish to record RTP streams in active mode using UDP port services, then add RTP Streams to the configuration.

 To add an RTP Endpoint to the configuration:

 Add RTP Endpoint(s)

 1. Navigate to the Options Menu Screen using the [Menu] key.
 Select VoIP Settings to display the VoIP Settings sub-menu.